s66erge/entan-mkdocs/docs/authenticate.md

 Then we update the user row in the database with the expiration date and the token itself.

-Then we create the login link by putting the token into the url.
+Then we create the login link by adding the token to the base url:
+- the base URL in Railway production was previously saved in the Railway variable BASE_URL
+- we check if the RAILWAY_ENV OS variable has the value "production" to determine if we are running in Railway or locally.
+- If we are running locally, we use the default URL http://localhost:5001.

 If everything went well, we return a success message to the user.
 Remember, the form has been defined to swap the content of the #error paragraph.
 Since I want to change the appearance of the text we send back, I also send back a HX-Reswap header with the value outerHTML.
 This tells HTMX to swap the outer HTML of the #error html element with the content we send back, a paragraph tag with the success message.